 The aim of this guide is not to explain every detail of Git, but only the basic concepts so it is easy to get started with basic version control.
-Git can be installed on both Mac OS, Windows, and Linux systems, but for the exercises we assume that a Ubuntu system similar to IMADAs is used.
+Git can be installed on both macOS, Windows, and Linux systems, but for the exercises we assume that a Ubuntu system similar to the one in the IMADA Computer Lab is used.